Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Astrophysical constraints

-The first three mechanisms give the comparable fluxes of the black holes (the second 6.5 times higher than the first, the first 4.6 times higher than the third), the fourth mechanism gives 4-5 orders of magnitude less (however, the last mechanism will be the most constraining, if the millisecond pulsars will be detected in the Central Molecular Zone).
+The first three mechanisms give comparable fluxes of the black holes.
+The largest flux is achieved in the second mechanism, 6 times higher than in the first one and 30 times higher than in the third.
+The fourth mechanism produces flux that is 4-5 times lower.
+It is worth noting that the last mechanism will be the most constraining, if old millisecond pulsars are detected in the Central Molecular Zone.
 We use the first mechanism for our estimates, because the second one is more model-dependent and yields large systematic errors.
 The number of the black holes stopped by the neutron star ($t = 10^{10}~$yr, $R = 10~$km) is plotted as a function of $M_6$ in Fig. \ref{6f} in case of the different fractions of protons in the cosmic rays.
-The maximum $M_6$, that leads to more than one black hole stopped, is 4.88~TeV for $10\%$ proton composition, $5.87~$TeV for $50\%$ proton composition and $6.34~$TeV in case of $100\%$ proton composition.
+The maximum $M_6$, that leads to more than one black hole stopped, is 4.1~TeV for $10\%$ proton composition, $5.0~$TeV for $50\%$ proton composition and $5.4~$TeV in case of $100\%$ proton composition.
 In this calculation we limit the energy of the cosmic rays from above by $5\cdot 10^{19}~$eV, so the most optimistic case of $100\%~$p composition is quite possible.
-Worse result, with the maximum $M_6$ around 4~TeV, is given by the mechanism of the cosmic rays (we take $A/Z \sim 2$) hitting the surface of the neutron star with the minimum magnetic field $B = 7\cdot 10^7~$G. The energy of the cosmic rays in this case is smaller than $5.9\cdot 10^6~$TeV due to the condition (\ref{4}); this energy is not sufficient for the production of the black holes with large masses.
+Worse result, with the maximum $M_6$ around 3.5~TeV, is given by the mechanism of the cosmic rays (we take $A/Z \sim 2$) hitting the surface of the neutron star with the minimum magnetic field $B = 7\cdot 10^7~$G. The energy of the cosmic rays in this case is smaller than $5.9\cdot 10^6~$TeV due to the condition (\ref{4}); this energy is not sufficient for the production of the black holes with large masses.
 The magnetic field can be neglected at the poles, however at the high energies the surface area that can be reached there is too small and the flux is less than in the case of the mechanisms studied above.
-In general, one can see that the constraints on $M_6$ are worse in case of the neutron stars than in the case of the white dwarfs.
-However, the future detection of the old neutron stars in the Central Molecular Zone and the data on the composition of the cosmic rays can improve the existing constraints from the neutron stars and make them the most robust.
+In general, one can see that the constraints on $M_6$ are worse in the case of neutron stars than in the case of white dwarfs.
+However, detection of the old neutron stars in the Central Molecular Zone and data on the composition of the cosmic rays can improve the existing constraints from neutron stars and make them the most robust.